oneapi-src/oneDAL/docs/source/onedal/algorithms/covariance/covariance.rst

 Computation method: *dense*
 ---------------------------
-The method computes the means or variance-covariance matrix or correlation matrix
+The method computes the means or the variance-covariance matrix or the correlation matrix

 ---------------------
 Programming Interface